meowyadoin/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+## What is the purpose of using sessions?
+Sessions are used to store data, usually user data so that someone can log in and have authorization to other pages on a website.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+## What does bcrypt do to help us store passwords in a secure manner.
+Bcrypt hashes the passwords so they are not in plain text form and readily available to anyone.

-- [ ] What does bcrypt do to slow down attackers?
+ ## What does bcrypt do to slow down attackers?
+Bcrypt uses an algorithm that hashes the information multiple times, so for a hacker to figure out the password they would have to have the hash, know the algorithm used, and know how many times it was repeated.

-- [ ] What are the three parts of the JSON Web Token?
+ ## What are the three parts of the JSON Web Token?
+The header, the payload, and the signature

 ## Minimum Viable Product